 5. Keep Consistent Moisture Levels

-6. Make Sure the Soil Is Warm
+6. Make Sure The Soil Is Warm

 In order to germinate, seeds need adequately warm soil.
 The prime soil temperature for germination is 78 degrees Fahrenheit.